TimoTSchmidt/test5/index.md

 ## Currently

-I'm a Senior Bioinformatics Scientist at [Illumina](http://www.illumina.com/), based at their R&D site near Cambridge in the UK.
+I'm a Brain scientist at [Illumina](http://www.illumina.com/), based at their R&D site near Cambridge in the UK.
 Here I work on solutions to key informatics hurdles in the sequencing space, such as efficient and automated bioinformatics data analysis.
 I enjoy solving hard problems by writing quality software, preferably leveraging modern programming languages, agile development practices and effective cloud services.

 ## Employment